rlin264/PokewalkGo/README.md

 PokemonGo Walking App for Android

 "Walk" your eggs in PokemonGo!
-Simply press start and gain distance to hatch eggs quickly!
+Simply press enter and gain distance to hatch eggs quickly!

 (Make sure that adventure sync is enabled with Google Fit)